Dongdongzhoujyu/SingleChannelNet/README.md

 2. Many-to-one scheme:
 ![Many-to-one scheme](./images/Many-to-one.png)

-Run this script to show a summary of the performance of our DeepSleepNet compared with the state-of-the-art hand-engineering approaches.
-The performance metrics are overall accuracy (ACC), precision (PR), recall (RE), F1 score (F1), and Cohen’s kappa coefficient (K).
+Run SCNet.py to get the confusion matrix of test set of each fold.
+The performance metrics are overall accuracy (ACC), precision (PR), recall (RE), F1 score (F1), and Cohen’s kappa coefficient (K), which can be caculated from the confusion matrix.